 Social Media and Event Support

-Laurel is a Junior at Gonzaga University studying Psychology and Sociology with a minor in Leadership.
+Laurel (she/her/hers) is a senior at Gonzaga University studying Psychology and Sociology with a minor in Leadership.
 She is originally from Colorado Springs, CO.
 She is passionate about exploring the great outdoors and protecting our common home.